STATUTE of the Royal Malta Yacht Club

 2.2 Voting Rights may only be acquired after one full year of membership by, Paid up Full Members, and Paid up Full Members and their Partners in a Family Membership, and Life Members.

-3.1 The management of the Club shall be conducted under the direction of a Committee consisting of nine members who shall be elected at an Annual General Meeting for a period of one year each.
+3.1 The management of the Club shall be conducted under the direction of a Committee consisting of (9) nine members who, subject to the transitionary provisions contained in article 3.3, shall be elected at an Annual General Meeting for a period of (3) three years each.
 Only members who have held voting rights for the previous two consecutive years, may be nominated for election to the Committee.

 3.2 The Officers of the Club shall be as follows, in order of seniority: